 The concept of generalized intelligence as a combination of crystallized and fluid intelligence is represented as the General Ability Index on Wechsler tests of intelligence.
-The Wechsler scales, however, also recognize that speed of processing and working memory contribute to general intelligence and is reflected in the Full Scale IQ of the Wechsler Adult Intelligence Scale (WAIS) and the Wechsler Intelligence Scale for Children (WISC).
+The Wechsler scales, however, also recognize that speed of processing and working memory are factors of general intelligence and is reflected in the Full Scale IQ of the Wechsler Adult Intelligence Scale (WAIS) and the Wechsler Intelligence Scale for Children (WISC).

 What is Crystallized Intelligence?

+Many people have likely heard the term but don’t know the definition of crystallized intelligence.
 This type of intelligence is based on knowledge that is acquired or learned.
-Think of all of the facts you know as a result of your experience.
+Think of all of the facts you know as a result of your experience and education.
 It can be cultivated at school, work, the media, or just the everyday environment you live in.
 These could be historical facts, such as remembering Columbus arrived in America in 1492, or scientific facts, like water freezing at 0 degrees Celsius or 32 degrees Fahrenheit.

 One of the scales that factors into the Full Scale IQ of the Wechsler tests is the Verbal Comprehension Index (VCI).
 For the WAIS, the VCI is calculated based on scores of tests dealing with verbal knowledge.
 Since our knowledge of vocabulary, facts, and relationships between words is acquired, the VCI is considered a measure of crystallized knowledge.